Harnessing the power of problem analysis

 Businesses, non-profit organizations, charities, and public agencies seek our assistance with problem analysis.
 Faculty and staff can conduct the analysis, supervise a student team to do so, or help partners create their own analyses.

-This semester we saw a group of 12 amazing finalists deliver their deep understanding of important commercial problems affecting a variety of industries.
+This semester we saw a group of 6 amazing finalists deliver their deep understanding of important commercial problems affecting a number of industries.

-The teams had 5-minutes to distill and record their pitch detailing the problem they identified.
-Judges selected winners that were best able to demonstrate they had the most thorough analysis of the problem.
-With multiple teams emerging as the top picks from the judges, we are excited to annouce three winning teams that each left with $7,500 in R&D funding to finance the development of a solution to the problems they presented!
+Teams had 5-minutes to deliver their research on the commercial problem they identified, followed by 10-minutes of Q&A with a panel of judges.
+The judges selected winners that were best able to demonstrate they had the most thorough analysis of the problem.
+Two teams emerging as the top picks from the judges.
+Each of the two winners will now have access to $7,500 in R&D funding to finance the development of a solution to the problems they presented.

 Congratulations to the winners and all the finalists in this semester’s Quantum Valley Investments® Problem Pitch competition.